Visit to Saxlingham Hall Nursing Home

 In addition to the roles on the School Council and Eco Council, our older pupils enjoy a number of other responsibilities:

-• Librarians who organise the school library and support younger pupils by reading with them and helping them to choose texts;
+• Librarians who organise the school library and support younger pupils by reading with them and helping them to choose books.

-• Our Year 6 children all Buddy a Reception child for the whole year, supporting with a wide range of activities, including being a friendly face at playtime and lunchtime.
+• Year 6 buddies, who support our Reception children with a wide range of activities, including being a friendly face at the beginning of the day, at playtime and lunchtime.

 • Science Ambassadors.